pAIrprogio/oai/README.md

 - Let your assistant manage and access your system
 - Configure and test an assistant for another integration
 - _Whatever you can think of_

+Just run `oai` from the command line to interact

 ## Installation